jacksund/simmate/docs/getting_started/installation/command_line.md

 ```

-Don't get overwhelmed by the amount of information printed out.
-Each line is getting accross a simple idea.
+Don't be daunted by the volume of information displayed.
+Each line conveys a simple concept.

-For example, the line `-h, --help     Show this help message and exit.` is telling us what the `conda --help` command does!
-It also tells us that we could have done `conda -h` for the same output.
+For instance, the line `-h, --help     Show this help message and exit.` explains what the `conda --help` command does!
+It also indicates that we could have used `conda -h` for the same output.

-This help message also tells us there are other "subcommands" available.
-One is `create` which says it creates a new environment.
-To learn more about that one, we can run the command `conda create --help`.
+This help message also reveals other "subcommands" available.
+One is `create` which creates a new environment.
+To learn more about that, we can run the command `conda create --help`.

-There's a bunch here...
-But again, you don't need to memorize all of this.
-Just remember how to get this help page when you need it.
-Up next, we'll use these commands to create our environment and install Simmate.
+There's a lot here...
+But remember, you don't need to memorize all of this.
+Just remember how to access this help page when you need it.
+Next, we'll use these commands to create our environment and install Simmate.

 ----------------------------------------------------------------------